craigphicks/browser-on-lxc-vpn-xephyr/README.md

  - *Linode* currently offers a *nanode* vanilla VPS for $5 a month at an hourly rate.
  The hourly rate means saving money by deleting and the recreating if it is not going to be used for some time.
- - Linenode allows specifying root password and ssh public key to go in `authorized_keys`
+ - Linenode allows specifying root password and ssh public key to go in `authorized_keys`before creating the node.
- - Set up firewall rules on the VPS:<br/>
+ - Once the node is created, set up firewall rules on the VPS:<br/>
    `ufw allow 22`<br/>
    `ufw allow 1194`
  - If using port 443 instead of 1194 as the VPN post then write 443 instead of 1194.